Start a Bookkeeping Business in 2023

 It’s practical because many small businesses don’t need a full time bookkeeper.

-When you first start bookkeeping for yourself, clients won’t find you; you have to find them.
-Tell everyone you know that you are starting your own bookkeeping business.
-Talk to others in the industry about what works for them.
-It’s important to understand your capabilities as well as your goals because this helps you understand who your ideal client is — yes, you get to choose.
+It’s important to understand your technical & soft skill capabilities as well as your goals because this helps you understand who your ideal client is — yes, you get to choose.

-When you start a bookkeeping business — indeed, when you start any business — you must have a clear direction and you’ll achieve this with a Business Plan.
-Your time is precious and you need to focus your energy.
-Your business plan will include things like:
+When you start a bookkeeping business — indeed, when you start any business — you will have a clear direction if you create a business plan.
+Your business plan would include things like:

-- The services you will provide (based on your qualifications, experience and skills)
+- What services are you going to provide (based on your qualifications, experience and skills)

-- How you will deliver these services (part at clients premises, work from home etc)
+- How are you going to deliver these services (part at clients premises, work from home etc)

 - Who your ideal client is (size, industry, location)

-- How you will charge for your bookkeeping services (for instance, by the hour or a fixed fee system).
+- How you want to charge for your bookkeeping services (for instance, by the hour or a fixed fee system)